FritzJo/serpent/README.md

 # 🐍 Serpent (Serverless Picture Enrichment Toolkit)
 ## Description
 This repository contains the code for a simple web service to manipulate images.
-It's made to be easily deployed to Google Cloud Run to provide custom embeddable images with minimal cost.
+It's made to be easily deployed to Google Cloud Run to provide custom embeddable images at minimal cost.

 ## Functionality
 * Add text to an image